Homemade Vanilla Buttercream Frosting

 Instructions

-- Place your room temperature butter in your mixing bowl and beat on high for about 1 minute, until fluffy.
-Scrap down the sides and bottom of the bowl.
+- In the bowl of a stand mixer fitted with a paddle attachment, or in a large mixing bowl with a hand mixer, beat the butter on medium speed for about 1 minute, until fluffy.
+Scrape down the sides and bottom of the bowl.

-- Add 2 cups of the powdered sugar into the mixing bowl and start mixing on low until the sugar starts to combine with the butter.
-Turn the mixing speed up to high and beat for about 3 minutes until the mixture is light and fluffy.
-Beat in the vanilla extract.
+- Add the powdered sugar (600 grams/ 5 cups) into the mixing bowl and start mixing on low until the sugar starts to combine with the butter.
+Turn the mixing speed up to medium-high and beat for about 3 minutes until the mixture is light and fluffy.
+Mix in the vanilla extract (2 teaspoons) and salt (½ teaspoon).

 - If not using immediately, store the buttercream in an airtight container in the refrigerator for up to 1 week.
 Allow to come back to room temperature and re-whip to use.